How to Plan the Perfect One Day in Acadia National Park Itinerary

 Bubble Divide Trail

-The rounded hills above Jordan Pond have just about the cutest name you can think of — the Bubbles.
+The hills above Jordan Pond are called the Bubbles for their rounded shape.
 The Bubble Divide Trail takes you up the summits of North Bubble, South Bubble, and Bubble Rock with views of Jordan Pond below.

 The moderate, 1.5-mile hike starts from the Bubbles Divide trailhead off Park Loop Road, but you can do a combo hike from the Jordan Pond trailhead for about 4 miles (longer if you continue around the whole lake).
 This is the perfect afternoon hike for one day in Acadia National Park!